Biofuels and Sustainability Issues

 - Impact of fertilisers and biofuel policies on the Global Agricultural Supply Chain

-Proposals to amend the Renewable Energy Directive
+The Renewable Energy Directive

 In the EU, biofuels sustainability is stipulated in the Renewable Energy Directive, which originally stated that use of biofuels must result in an overall GHG saving of 35%, in order to qualify towards the 10% biofuels target in the EU27 by 2020.
 This was set to rise to 50% from 2017 for existing production, and 60% for new installations from 2017.
 For plants already operating in January 2008, the new GHG requirement was set to start in April 2013.